 - Outstanding written and oral communication skills with the ability to effectively, persuasively, and creatively synthesize policy priorities for policymakers, advocates, and the general public.

-- Knowledge in one or more of the following policy areas desired: poverty, racial equity, children in immigrant families, child care and early education programs, and/or child development; ideally acquired through volunteer or paid work and/or personal experience in addition to academic study.
+- Knowledge in one or more of the following policy areas desired: poverty, racial equity, child care and early education programs, and/or child development; ideally acquired through volunteer or paid work and/or personal experience in addition to academic study.

 - Strong qualitative and quantitative research skills and ability to analyze large data sets.

-- Proficiency in Microsoft Office programs, including Excel and Power Point is required.
-Proficiency in a statistical analysis program such as Stata, SPSS, or R, is a plus.
+- Proficiency in Microsoft Office programs, including Excel and Power Point, is required.

 - Proficiency in Spanish is a plus but not required.